 Who is Wild Blue Yonder?

-Today, Philip and Melissa are joined by classically-trained cellist/vocalist Kristiana McCombs Arnwine and percussionist Barry Johnson to round out the WBY line-up.
+Today, Philip and Melissa are sometimes joined by percussionist Barry Johnson to round out the WBY line-up.

-Wild Blue Yonder’s new focus on its sacred/Gospel repertoire is important to all four members as it spreads the salvation message of Christianity.
-They also love sharing Old-Time, Folk and Celtic tunes in honor of the rich musical heritage of Southern Appalachia.
+Wild Blue Yonder’s new focus on its sacred/Gospel repertoire is important to all of us, as it spreads the salvation message of Christianity.
+We all also love sharing Old-Time, Folk and Celtic tunes in honor of the rich musical heritage of Southern Appalachia.

 Our Band Members…